 Frequently Asked Questions

 I’ve been running into a lot of tart canned tomatoes recently, and have been casting about for a solution that doesn’t involve sugar.
-I recently came across this post from Oh That’s Tasty, which suggested using a pinch of baking soda to neutralize the acid in the tomatoes.
-Guess what, it works!
+The best solution I've found is to add a pinch of baking soda, which neutralizes some of the acid in the tomatoes.
 Don’t add any more than a pinch, though, or it will change the taste and possibly the texture of your dish.

 Absolutely!
 The easiest is to add a tablespoon of tomato paste.
 Tomatoes naturally have umami, so it stands to reason that the umami flavor is more concentrated in tomato paste.
 Just stir it into the onions, garlic, and spices, and let it cook for a minute or two to caramelize and deepen the flavor before adding the broth.
 I also recommend adding a pinch of red pepper flakes and a splash of tamari or soy sauce to better match the flavor of the seasoning.